Frequently asked questions

 The proposal is for low emission zones to operate 24 hours a day, seven days a week throughout the year, with local authorities having the flexibility to set operational hours based on the specific requirements of each zone, where appropriate.

 It is likely that automatic detection utilising Automatic Number Plate Recognition (ANPR) cameras linked to a national vehicle licencing database will be used to monitor vehicles entering a low emission zone.
-Vehicles which do not comply with relevant Euro emission standards will be automatically detected and subjected to a penalty notice.
+Vehicles which do not comply with relevant Euro emission standards will be automatically detected and subjected to a penalty notice unless the vehicle is exempt or within the grace period.

-Low Emission Zone entry will be based on the Euro emission engine classification standards.
+Low emission zone entry will be based on proposed Euro emission engine classification standards.

 The current proxy is to use vehicle age as a guide to the corresponding Euro classification:

-- the Euro 6 standard for diesel cars was introduced in September 2014, with any new car sold after September 2015 having to meet this standard
+- the Euro 6/VI standard for diesel vehicles was introduced in September 2014, with any new vehicle sold after 2016 having to meet this standard

-- the Euro 4 standard for petrol engines was introduced in January 2005, with any new vehicles sold after January 2006 having to meet this standard.
+- the Euro 4/IV standard for petrol engines was introduced in January 2005, with any new vehicles sold after 2006 having to meet this standard.

 Each low emission zone will be designed by the relevant local authority, taking account of local circumstances.
 The vehicle types to be included will be determined by taking account of information from air quality, traffic modelling and consultation.